ixnewton/kde-window-moves/README.md

 `window-moves.sh winTop 3 - Top margin 90px` - Set to be in the main body of desktop 90px

-If the xdotool windowmove can be fixed to behave the same for QT or GTK windows then there would be no need for position work arounds!
+If the xdotool windowmove can be fixed to behave the same for QT or GTK windows then there would be no need for window detection and a position work around fix!